 The Company anticipates production for 2001 to be approximately 36 Bcfe with production from Black Widow offsetting anticipated production declines from other properties.
 First production from the King Kong/Yosemite project is anticipated in January of 2002 and will sharply increase production during 2002.

-Total capital expenditures budgeted for 2001 is expected to be $90 million after proceeds from previously announced property conveyances and before capitalized interest.
+Total capital expenditures for the nine months ending September 30, 2001 was approximately $89 million.
+Fourth quarter capital expenditures are expected to be approximately $45 to 50 million.
+In addition fourth quarter capital expenditures will be offset by $51 million of proceeds from the sale of the Company’s interest in the Aconcagua field and related Canyon Express Pipeline, which closed on November 1, 2001.
 The Company anticipates drilling two or three more exploratory wells in the Gulf and expanding the Company’s Gulf 3-D seismic database.
 Development activities will include completing the King Kong/Yosemite project and commencing development activities on our Falcon discovery.

 Capital Resources